Happy Glass Review Information

 I guess this is another optional way of getting help like hints, but I find the challenge of getting the best answer to be part of the fun of a game.
 In games like this earning all the stars also gives me a reason to go back and play older levels again.

-As long as extra help like this is optional, I see nothing wrong with other players using it.
+If extra help like this is optional, I see nothing wrong with other players using it.